costycnc/grbl-costcnc-simple-gcode-interpreter/README.md

 Create by costycnc for costycnc foam cutter macchine www.costycnc.it

-Support X and Y only!!!
+Support only X and Y axe!!!

-Support G92 for make X and Y zero!!!
+Support only G92 for make X and Y zero!!!

-Support G90 and G91 !!!
+Support only G90 and G91 !!!

-Misures in mm
+Measure in mm

+All another commands will be ignored!!!

 For unipolar stepper motor 28byj-48.